nmnick18/nmnick18/README.md

 ### A little more about me...

-I am a Back-end Developer primarily in Java and C#.
-I have been using other languages to create different microservices such as Rust, Go, and Python.
+I am currently working as a Full-Stack Developer in the space of healthcare with .NET, Angular, and a good amount of MSSQL.
+I am happy to serve at any capacity and work with folks in the healthcare industry with my ample amount of knowledge that I have learned over the course of 2 years.
+Also, I am a Back-end Developer primarily in Java and C#.
+I have been using other languages to create different microservices such as JavaScript, Go, and Python.

-Work towards becoming a DevOps Engineer, I still have a long road ahead of me, but I will get their eventually.
+Working towards becoming a DevOps Engineer, I still have a long road ahead of me, but I will get their eventually.

 Graduated from Georgia Tech with a bachelor degree in Computer Engineering

-Space of interest: Finance, Healthcare, Supply-Chain, Telecommunication, Cloud Computing
+Space of interest: Finance, Healthcare, Education, and Wellness

 #### Hobbies